-Welcome to the 2021-2022 School Year in Alamogordo!
-NMSBVI is planning on opening with full in person learning for the 20-21 school year.
-Of course, we will be following the direction of the Governor's office, the New Mexico Department of Health, the New Mexico Public Education Department and the Center for Disease Control.
-Please know that we are continuing all cleaning protocols and safety protocols according to those agencies' recommendations and we are purchasing all necessary products and protective equipment.
+Welcome to the 2022-2023 School Year in Alamogordo!
+NMSBVI will be open with full in-person learning for all students this school year.
+Of course, we will continue to follow the direction of the Governor's office, the New Mexico Department of Health, the New Mexico Public Education Department and the Center for Disease Control relating to the pandemic.
+Please know that we are continuing all cleaning protocols and safety protocols according to those agencies' recommendations and we continue to purchase all necessary products and protective equipment.
 The health and safety of our students, their families and our staff is of the utmost importance to NMSBVI.

 Construction continues to be the theme for this school year.
-The Quimby Gymnasium has been remodeled and is already open for business.
-We expect the Natatorium to be completed by June.
-We have exciting new projects in the works for this year, with the demolition and reconstruction of the Garrett Dormitory, the demolition and reconstruction of the Superintendent's Residence, the resurfacing of parking lots and the addition of a new playground.
-We are very excited to begin these projects and are thankful to the state of New Mexico for helping us with these projects.
+We have exciting new projects in the works for this year, with the construction of the new Garrett Dormitory, the upcoming demolition and reconstruction of the Superintendent's Residence, the resurfacing of parking lots and the addition of a new playground.
+We are very excited about these projects and are thankful to the state of New Mexico for helping us with these projects.
+We are also excited that we have been able to open our beautiful newly renovated natatorium.

-This is my fifth year as the Superintendent and my 18th year at NMSBVI!
+This is my 6th year as the Superintendent and my 19th year at NMSBVI!
 I do split my time between Alamogordo and Albuquerque and live in the South Cottage when I am on campus.
 We are so grateful to have a beautiful campus, but it is most beautiful when the students are here!

-This Student/ Family Handbook is provided for your information and guidance during the 2021--2022 school year.
+This Student/ Family Handbook is provided for your information and guidance during the 2022--2023 school year.
 Please read this handbook carefully, as it provides you with a description of our educational practices as well as the policies and rules for a safe and orderly learning environment.
 Understanding these rules and following them will make your time with NMSBVI much more enjoyable.